connexta/admin-console/ui/README.md

     yarn test

 After all tests have passed, coverage checks are run.
-The thresholds for coverage are specificed in `.istanbul.yml`.
+The thresholds for coverage are specified in `.istanbul.yml`.
 To view an html report, do:

     yarn run coverage:report